marijnh/Eloquent-JavaScript/14_dom.md

 But HTML allows you to set any attribute you want on nodes.
 This can be useful because it allows you to store extra information in a document.
-If you make up your own attribute names, though, such attributes will not be present as a property on the element's node.
+If you make up your own attribute names, though, such attributes will not be present as properties on the element's node.
 Instead, you have to use the `getAttribute` and `setAttribute` methods to work with them.